Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-unique-values-from-a-javascript-array-using-set.md

 ## Set unique values one-liner

-If you don't need to do any other filter conditions in a for loop (or array method), we can also use a one-liner to convert an array into a unique valued array.
+If you don't need to do any other filter conditions in a for loop (or array method), we can use a one-liner to convert an array into a unique valued array.

 ```js
 original = ['Pizza', 'Chicken', 'Pizza', 'Fish', 'Quinoa'];